 Be sure to complete a Live Scan application to bring with you if one has not been provided by your employer or licensing agency.
 If you don’t have an application, you must have an agency authorization and ORI number from your employer or licensing agency.
 You must also bring a valid government-issued ID with you for fingerprint services.

-The Live Scan Office is located on the North East campus in the Technology Center (building D), room 206, and is open during the following hours:
+The Live Scan Office is located on the North East campus in the Technology Center (building D), Room 206.

 Lost and Found